TheresaLui/SelfHelpContent_v2/articles/microsoft.datalakeanalytics/datalakeanalytics-jobslow.md

 # U-SQL jobs started to run slow

 U-SQL jobs can run slowly for a number of reasons.
-Common reasons include
+Common reasons include:

 * Transient outages of the services such as DNS, Networking, ADLS that ADLA depends on
-* Changing data sizes, which may cause data skew or storage throttling
+* Changing data sizes may cause data skew or storage throttling
-* Changing data-distribution across partitions, which may cause errors or un-optimized execution of jobs
+* Changing data-distribution across partitions may cause errors or un-optimized execution of jobs
-* Improvements to the U-SQL compiler and optimizer which may cause existing old optimizer hints to become outdated
+* Improvements to the U-SQL compiler and optimizer may cause existing optimizer hints to become outdated

 ## **Recommended Documents**